Experimental Observation of Maximum Density Fluctuation in Liquid Te: Abstract

 \section{Abstract}

-We performed small-angle X-ray scattering measurements of liquid Te using a synchrotron radiation facility and observed the maximum scattering intensity near 620 K in the supercooled region (melting temperature 723 K).
+We performed small-angle X-ray scattering measurements of liquid Te using a synchrotron radiation facility and observed maximum scattering intensity near 620 K in the supercooled region (melting temperature 723 K).
 This result is an experimental observation of the ridge line of the critical density fluctuation associated with the liquid-liquid phase transition that is argued to exist in the supercooled region and verifies the existence of the transition.
-Similar results have been reported for supercooled liquid water, demonstrating the universality of the liquid-liquid transition concept (or inhomogeneous model) in explaining the thermodynamics of these ``anomalous liquids''.
-Moreover, as a more essential issue, it has been demonstrated that liquids can be inhomogeneous at mesoscopic scales, even in their thermal equilibrium state.
-This will contribute to a greater understanding of the physics of liquids, including glass-forming liquids.
+Similar results have been reported for supercooled liquid water, demonstrating the universality of the liquid-liquid transition concept (or inhomogeneous model) in explaining the thermodynamics of these ''anomalous liquids''.
+This will also contribute to a greater understanding of the physics of liquids, including glass-forming liquids.